 - your child’s age and circumstances

 You can usually get Tax-Free Childcare if you (and your partner, if you have one) are:

-- each earning at least the National Minimum Wage or Living Wage for 16 hours a week - this is £152 if you’re 25 or over
+Each parent must be earning at least the National Minimum Wage or Living Wage for 16 hours a week.

 You’re not eligible if: